RedisLabs/redis-cluster-proxy/README.md

 - PROXY LOG <level> MESSAGE

-    Log `MESSAGE` to Proxy's log, for debugging purpose.
+    Log `MESSAGE` to Proxy's log, for debugging purposes.

     The optional `level` can be used to define the log level: